SoyGema/minigames_pysc2/README.md

-# minigames_pysc2
-Some homemade minigames for pysc2 library
+# Minigames for RL's agents in pysc2

-#Description
+# SentryvsLing

+A mini game where the goal is to defeat 5 zerglings with only 2 sentries.
+This is an imbalanced situation where we need to use the sentry abilities for defeat the opponent's army

+Reward system :
++10 for each zergling killed
+-5 for each sentry killed

+Notes :
+-sentry are created with full energy

 # LingBlingMirror
 A mini game where the goal is to defeat the opponent's army.
-This is  a mirror of 4banelings and 5 zerglings  army.
+This is  a mirror of 4 banelings and 5 zerglings.

+Reward system :
-The reward function is -1 for each second passed throught the game, +20 when we finish the game, -4 for each unit dies.
+-1 for each second in the game
++20 for victory
+-4 for each units dies